United States contract law: Consideration and estoppel

 Consideration is something of value given by a promissor to a promisee in exchange for something of value given by a promisee to a promissor.
 Typical examples of things of value are acts, forbearances, and/or promises to do so.
 The latter referring to those things that a party has a legal privilege to do in the first place.
 So, promising to refrain from committing a tort or crime is not a thing of value for purposes of consideration.
+However paying someone in exchange for promise not to smoke would be consideration.
 This is known as the bargain theory of consideration and requires that the promises to exchange the things be reciprocally induced.
 This is especially important for the discussion of past consideration, below.

 Consideration must be sufficient, but courts do not weigh the adequacy of consideration, partially because in a capitalistic society private parties are entitled and expected to determine the value of things for themselves.
 In other words, the things being exchanged must have some value in the eyes of the law, but the general rule is that courts do not care how much.
 Love and affection, for example, would not constitute sufficient consideration, but a penny would.
 However, sufficient consideration that is grossly inadequate may be deemed unconscionable, discussed below.